 Runners up for the best day out in Somerset include Glastonbury and Cheddar Gorge.
 Both well worth a visit if you’re in the area.

 38. Small city life in Sheffield, South Yorkshire

 BEST DAY OUT IN SOUTH YORKSHIRE: Sheffield

 You can’t beat Sheffield for a great day out in South Yorkshire.
 As well as having all the usual city shops in close proximity in the centre, you also have the unique shops and cool bars of West Street, and the pubs of Ecclesall Road too.
 You’re so close to the Peak District you can go hiking in the morning and sit in a city centre pub by lunch.

 39. Get on the rides at Alton Towers, Staffordshire

 Nemesis, Rita, Oblivion, Galactica – all amazing rides at the best theme park in England, Alton Towers.
 God I love it here.

-There are over 40 rides and attractions, a CBeebies Land, restaurants and shops.
+There are over 40 rides and attractions on this fab day out in Staffordshire, a CBeebies Land, restaurants and shops.
 There are also some impressive gardens if that’s more your thing.
 See, great for all the family!